smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/05_determine_object_dependency_paths.md

 The temporary stored procedures do not need to be created in the same schema as the object you're analyzing.
 You will specify the databases to trace dependencies across, passing the databases as a parameter.
 It's common to run this script from the `master` database.

-When calling stored procedures, note the below usage where three-part naming convention is used for the object name, and a comma seperated list can be used to pass multiple databases.
+When calling stored procedures, note the below usage where three-part naming convention is used for the object name, and a comma separated list can be used to pass multiple databases.

 ⚠️ I’ve implemented all the recommended indexes as suggested in the execution plan; however, depending on the query patterns and data distribution, the current indexing strategy may still require adjustments.
 You may want to review and optimize the indexes further.